Missing -mfpu=neon in CFLAGS/CXXFLAGS when building for ARM and NEON is supported but not gcc's default

 The platform was a zynq, so it does support NEON and cmake properly detected support of it.

-#1 Updated by Philip Balister 12 months ago
+#1 Updated by Philip Balister almost 3 years ago

 Use a toolchain file.
 Auto detect for NEON is broken in the cmake.
 See:

 for an example.